hashicorp/design-system/website/docs/content/writing-style/index.md

 !!!
 Do

-Run the command `foo.`
+Run the command `foo`.

 !!!

 !!!
 Dont

-You will be running the command `foo.`
+You will be running the command `foo`.

 !!!

 ### Uncommon acronyms

-The first time you use an acronym or abbreviation, include the abbreviated word in parentheses.
+The first time an acronym or abbreviation is used, include the abbreviated word in parentheses.
 Subsequent mentions can use the acronym by itself.
 This does not apply to common acronyms like ID, IP, or API.

 !!!
 Do